 Things are going to be pretty informal.
 Think of this as a quick-start guide.
 Instead of exhaustively covering a topic before moving on to the next, I am going to meander around a bit and sample some of Cinder's many features along the way.
 Hopefully, this tutorial will inspire you to continue to explore Cinder and learn to love it as much as I do.

 Below you will find some brief chapter descriptions.
 Each chapter has a corresponding project, which you can find in the cinder/tour directory.
+If you don't already have the Hello Cinder tour, you can download it here.

 Chapter 1: Getting Started